jacob-kang/ObjectDetection_flow/README.md

 5. Then you can get fixed length vector for fc layer.
 ![image](https://user-images.githubusercontent.com/88817336/150492142-3a2de41a-5ebf-4da2-9955-cc94743a78b0.png)
 </br>
-For instance, let's assume that out input image is a dog.
+For instance, let's assume that input image is a dog.
 First, Do region proposal (Selective search etc.) to the image and the region proposal is the result.
 Second (At the same time), Do CNN with VGG backbone to the image and the features comes out as results.
 Third, You can guess (know?) the area of proposal in featre approximately (in case of just watching). then project the proposal area to feature map.